Arreton Down Nature Reserve

 About the reserve

-Arreton Down nature reserve is home to a huge variety of plants.
-Horseshoe vetch, gentians and orchids are just a small selection of the plants that grow on this reserve - more than 30 different species have been found in one square metre!
+Arreton Down nature reserve is home to a huge variety of plants, including horseshoe vetch, gentians and orchids - and that's just a handful.
+More than 30 different plant species have been found in one square metre!
 This abundance of plant life supports a wide range of invertebrates, including great green bush crickets and field crickets.

 Yellowhammers, goldfinches and linnets are also abundant, and migrants such as wheatears, whinchats, redstarts and spotted flycatchers are frequently spotted around the reserve.
-Ravens, kestrels, buzzards and barn owls are common sights throughout the year.
+Ravens, kestrels, buzzards and barn owls may be seen soaring overhead throughout the year.

-The reserve is rich in history as well as wildlife, and is strewn with features relating to past land use, including holloways, barrows and ancient monuments.
+The reserve is rich in history as well as wildlife.
+The land is strewn with features relating to past land use, including holloways, barrows and ancient monuments.

-The history and life that flows from Arreton Down make this reserve a wonderful nature place to get in touch with your inner explorer.
+Arreton Down is a wonderful place to get in touch with your inner explorer.
 Why not bring one of our spotter sheets with you and see how many species you can identify?

 From the west at SZ 533 874.
 This kissing gate is accessible for mobility buggies with the use of a RADAR key.